How would you feel if your favourite movie character was supposed to be portrayed by someone else…only that…it wasn’t?

 2. Emily Browning was Picked to be Bella Swan

 In the same blog post where Stephenie Meyer announced who she wanted to play as Edward Cullen, she also announced that she wanted Aussie Emily Browning to play the part of Bella Swan in the trilogy.
-She was asked to audition for the role but because she had just finished filming The Uninvited, she decided to take a break instead of signing herself up for a trilogy.
+She was asked to audition for the role but because she had just finished filming The Uninvited, she decided to take a break instead of signing herself up for a trilogy movie roles.
 Wonder if she now regrets that decision!

 3. Can you Imagine Molly Ringwald as Vivian in Pretty Woman?